 NOTE: If you have an existing HSA balance, it may be used for eligible health expenses even after you stop contributing.
 For example, you may use the money in your HSA to pay your share of the cost for retiree medical coverage and out-of-pocket medical expenses.
-For a complete list of HSA-eligible expenses, request a copy of the IRS Publication 502 by calling 1.800.829.3676 or by visiting the IRS website and clicking on “Forms and Publications.”
+For a complete list of HSA-eligible expenses, request a copy of the IRS Publication 502 by calling 1.800.829.3676 or by visiting the IRS website and clicking on “Forms and Instructions.”

 Retiree Medical Age and Service Points

 One “point” is given for each year of your age and each year you’ve worked at Rockwell Automation.
 (You receive one twelfth of a point for each full month of your age and each month in which you work at least one day at Rockwell Automation.)

 For example, if you’re 56 years old and you’ve worked at Rockwell Automation for 22 years, you have 78 service points (56 + 22 = 78).
 This means you’re eligible for retiree medical coverage from Rockwell Automation.

 If you retire before you or your spouse turns age 65: